xsdk-project/ATPESC2018HandsOnLessons/_lessons/hand_coded_heat/lesson.md

 What are the minimium thicknesses of walls of Wood, Adobe and Common brick to prevent the pipes from freezing?

+When you are done, go to `Intro->Submit A Show Your Work` using the hands-on activity name _Optimized Walls_ and upload evidence of your completed solution.

 ### Compare FTCS, Crank-Nicholson and Upwind15 Algorithms (5 points)

 #### [Crank-Nicolson](https://en.wikipedia.org/wiki/Crank–Nicolson_method) Discretization